matijagalina/MyReadsProject/myreads-starter-master/README.md

 After book rendering based on the search term, user can select and sent books to the desired shelf by chosing the shelf from dropdown menu on the book.

-To start the project clone the repository, instal dependencies by using 'npm install' and the 'npm start to build the React code.
+To start the project clone the repository, instal dependencies by using `npm install` and the `npm start` to build the React code.
 Thil will open local server on port 3000 (http://localhost:3000/) which will automaticlly open on the last active browser.